 - You have the right to be treated with dignity and respect at all times when receiving services.
 You have the right to adequate and humane treatment and care. - You have the right to services and support without regard to race, religion, gender, ethnic background, age, sexual orientation, disability, or HIV status. - You have the right to be informed about all agency policies that affect the course of your treatment or service experience.
-Ask your provider for more information regarding specific agency policies. - You have the right to communicate in your primary language and primary mode of communication. - You have the right to be informed of your service provider's credentials and qualifications.
+Ask your provider for more information regarding specific agency policies. - You have the right to be informed of your service provider's credentials and qualifications.
 Licensed and rostered psychotherapists will provide their credentials and qualifications to you by no later than their third contact with you.
-The credentials and qualifications of all other direct service staff members will be provided to you upon your request. - You have the right to receive information about eligibility criteria and funding priorities, available services, programs and practitioners, practice guidelines, management practices, and grievance and appeal procedures. - You have the right to be an active participant in the development of an individualized treatment or support plan that may include other agencies and to review such plans and records. - You have the right to informed consent and to participate in ALL decisions which will establish your treatment/service goals, including your preferences regarding the choice of provider.
-During intake or at any time during the course of services, you may tell your provider your preferences regarding service delivery, release of information, concurrent services, composition of the service delivery team, and involvement in research projects, if applicable.
+The credentials and qualifications of all other direct service staff members will be provided to you upon your request. - You have the right to receive information about eligibility criteria and funding priorities, available services, programs and practitioners, practice guidelines, management practices, and grievance and appeal procedures. - You have the right to choose your level of participation in the development of an individualized treatment or support plan that may include other people and agencies/systems as you desire, and to review such plans and records. - You have the right to informed consent and to participate in decisions which will establish your treatment /services goals, including expressing your preferences regarding the choice of case manager, therapist, or other service provider. - You have the right to choose services at Howard Center, or elsewhere.
+However, your health insurer may only pay for services that are furnished by providers who are enrolled with your health plan. - During intake, or at any time during the course of services, you may initiate a discussion with your service provider to express your preferences regarding service delivery, release of information, co-occurring services, who is on your service delivery team, and involvement in research projects, if applicable.

 - You have the right to receive timely, pertinent information to facilitate your decision making. - You have the right to privacy.
-Your confidentiality is protected by state and federal law except in specific situations allowed or required by law. - You have the right, to the extent permitted by law, to refuse medication or specific treatment procedures. - You have the right to timely access to, and to receive a copy of the health records we originate and/or maintain on you, with some exceptions.
+Your confidentiality is protected by state and federal law except in specific situations allowed or required by law. - You have the right to refuse medication or specific treatment procedures. - You have the right to timely access to, and to receive a copy of the health records we originate and/or maintain on you, with some exceptions.
 Your request for records shall be fulfilled without unreasonable delay.
 You have additional rights regarding your health information that are outlined in the Notice of Privacy Practices. - You have the right to all legal protection and due process for status as an outpatient and inpatient, both voluntary and involuntary, as defined under Vermont law. - You have the right to access or be given a referral to legal entities for appropriate representation. - You have the right to access or be given a referral to self-help and advocacy support services. - You have the right to have any alleged infringement of your rights investigated and resolved. - A child or adolescent with a severe emotional disturbance as defined by ACT 264 who needs the services of more than one agency is entitled to the development of a Coordinated Services Plan through their treatment team's planning process.
-If you as the parent or guardian are dissatisfied with the coordination of services, you may appeal under

-ACT 264 through the Agency of Human Services.
+If you as the parent or guardian are dissatisfied with the coordination of services, you may appeal under ACT 264 through the Agency of Human Services.